-By the 1850s-1860s, the Royal Exchange began to decline in importance as specialist exchanges proliferated and improvements in communications began to make inroads into general gathering of merchants.
+By the 1850s-1860s, the Royal Exchange began to decline in importance as specialist exchanges proliferated and improvements in communications began to make inroads against general gatherings of merchants.
 For many years, it housed Lloyds insurance exchange as well as the Royal Exchange Assurance.
 Today, it houses luxury retailers and restaurants, with some offices in the upper storeys.

 The front of this building from the Bank intersection is so familiar and iconic that it may be worth reminding readers that, although temple-like facades on secular buildings had been around for at least four centuries, this building helped establish the standard look for dozens of banks and stock exchanges across the globe.
 A prostyle octastyle double portico of tall Corinthian columns carries the entablature and triangular pediment, the tympanum of which contains an allegory of commercial activity that relates it with a rather positivist Victorian idea of religion.

-The intercolumniation, between 1 ½ and 2 diameters is closely spaced, which fits the original ‘institutional’ role of the building.
-Behind it, the main wall reproduces entablature and Corinthian pilasters but also contains arcuated forms in three entrances (the two lateral ones featuring a subsidiary ionic order) and barrel vaulting.
+The intercolumniation, between 1 ½ and 2 diameters, is closely spaced, which fits the original ‘institutional’ role of the building.
+Behind it, the main wall reproduces the entablature and Corinthian order (as pilasters) but also contains arcuated forms in the form of three entrances (the two lateral ones featuring a subsidiary ionic order) and barrel vaulting.

 As impressive as the frontal aspect is, much refinement is also found on the sides and rear of this truncated-wedge-shaped building.
 The basic composition at each side is very regular.
-A taller, rusticated, arched ground floor with segmental windows and a mezzanine are vertically united by the giant Corinthian order of pilasters (and their entablature).
-These elements extend around most of the building the frontal composition mentioned above.
+A taller, rusticated, arched ground floor with segmental windows and a mezzanine are vertically united by the giant Corinthian order of pilasters and their entablature.
+These elements extend around most of the building the theme established by the frontal composition.
 A balustraded parapet surmounts the lateral perimeter.
 At the Cornhill and Threadneedle Street entrances, the windows are substituted by entrance gates and greater sculptural ornament and the balustrade is interrupted by capped pedestals surmounted by urn finials, thus adding readability.